 - Barclays Bank v Patel & Others.
 (2006-2008).
 Commercial Court claim against 15 Defendants in relation to alleged mortgage/valuation fraud.
 Involved heavy applications for Norwich Pharmacal orders, multi-million pound freezing injunctions and applications to serve out of the jurisdiction.

-Experience includes actions involving accountants, solicitors, stockbrokers, architects, conveyancers, insurance brokers, surveyors and mortgage valuers.
+Rosalind’s experience includes actions involving accountants, solicitors, stockbrokers, architects, conveyancers, insurance brokers, surveyors and mortgage valuers, including:

 - Law Society v Sephton & Co 2 AC 543 (HL): Acted for the Law Society (led by Timothy Dutton QC) in the Chancery Division trial of a preliminary issue in a professional negligence claim against a firm of accountants (when the cause of action in negligence accrues) and in the subsequent appeals to the Court of Appeal and House of Lords.